INFORMSJoC/2023.0245/README.md

 zero fixed ordering cost and endogenous (middle column) or deterministic shelf-life (right column) assuming $h = 1, \, l = 20, \, θ = 5$ and the demand and other parameters are the same across columns.

+[Figure 2 (A)](results/Figure%202%20(A).pdf) in the paper shows the effect of order size coefficients in the multinomial logistic model on the remaining shelf-life distribution for order sizes of 0.
+The larger absolute magnitude of positive (negative) coefficients decreases (increases) the probability of receiving units with the remaining shelf-life of one day more rapidly.

+[Figure 2 (B)](results/Figure%202%20(B).pdf) in the paper shows the effect of order size coefficients in the multinomial logistic model on the remaining shelf-life distribution for order sizes of 5.
+The larger absolute magnitude of positive (negative) coefficients decreases (increases) the probability of receiving units with the remaining shelf-life of one day more rapidly.

+[Figure 2 (C)](results/Figure%202%20(C).pdf) in the paper shows the effect of order size coefficients in the multinomial logistic model on the remaining shelf-life distribution for order sizes of 10.
+The larger absolute magnitude of positive (negative) coefficients decreases (increases) the probability of receiving units with the remaining shelf-life of one day more rapidly.

-[Figure 2](results/Figure%202.pdf) in the paper shows the effect of order size coefficients in the multinomial logistic model on the remaining shelf-life distribution for order sizes of 0, 5, 10, and 15.
+[Figure 2 (D)](results/Figure%202%20(D).pdf) in the paper shows the effect of order size coefficients in the multinomial logistic model on the remaining shelf-life distribution for order sizes of 15.
 The larger absolute magnitude of positive (negative) coefficients decreases (increases) the probability of receiving units with the remaining shelf-life of one day more rapidly.

 [Figure 3](results/Figure%203.pdf) in the paper shows the performance of candidate basis functions with respect to their MAPE calculated using the optimal value function.